bespoke-silicon-group/bsg_replicant/libraries/platforms/bigblade-verilator/README.md

 under `$BSG_MACHINE_PATH/bigblade-verilator`.
 Selecting trace does not replace the profile binary.
 Existing full-path build targets remain valid.

+The C++14 host wrapper uses `-faligned-new` with GCC and Clang to allocate and delete cache-line-aligned Verilator models correctly.
+Without it, an allocation can cause a startup crash on an aligned vector access.
+Wrapper objects depend on `link.mk`, so updating these build rules recompiles cached wrappers and relinks the selected simulators; run the usual build target after upgrading.

 **Migration:** older profile builds could emit instruction text.
 Rebuild profile with these rules for the no-text policy; use `sim-trace` / `trace.log` when that text is required.
 The trace target filters the legacy